App-Analysis/scala-appanalyzer/README.md

 to either your ```.bashrc``` or ```.profile```.
 You also have to export your ```ANDROID_HOME``` pointing to your SDK installation.
 This can be done via ```export ANDROID_HOME="~/Android/Sdk"```.
+It is recommended to create a virtual environment for the python dependencies and activating this before using/starting the Appanalyzer.

 ## Appanalyzer Configuration